This article applies to:

-An optimal testing environment is also one in which the operation of CAMCI-Research itself will not affect others around who are not directly participating or where others around will not affect a subject’s performance on CAMCI-Research.
+An optimal testing environment is also one in which the operation of CAMCI-Research itself does not affect others around who are not directly participating or where others around do not affect a subject’s performance on CAMCI-Research.

 Before the subject arrives, set up the computer and prepare the testing environment.
 Ensure that there are no calendars, or other objects the subject could use to check the date, such as clocks or phones.
 Also, remove anywriting implements from the room that subjects could potentially use to assist with responses (e.g., writing down words to remember).

 Inform the subject that they will be asked to do a variety of tasks and how long the testing will last.
 Additionally, state to the subject that they will be given the opportunity to rest between tasks throughout the test (i.e., Transition Screens)